mayaanne/foundations/week-1/git-github-primer.md

 [Week 1 Home](README.md)

-# Git and GitHub primer
+# Git and GitHub challenge

 ### Learning Competencies
-By the end of this exploration, you should
+By the end of this challenge, you should have

-- Be able to explain what version control is and does
-- Understand the difference between git and GitHub
+- installed Git
-- Have tried a git demo
+- tried a git demo

 ## Summary
 Web Developers use tools to track their progress and create backups.
 GitHub is a popular platform for this, especially in the open-source community.